anderjason/composablequery/README.md

 });
 ```

-The query text and parameters are always kept separate, so they can be passed to the database engine separately.
-This is helpful for preventing SQL injection attacks.

 You can reuse the same token multiple times in the same query.
-For example, the following query uses the token `$1` twice:
+The following query uses the token `$1` twice:

 ```typescript
 const query = new PartialQuery({